 - ¼ teaspoon sea salt

-- 2 tablespoons cold unsalted butter (or palm shortening)
+- 2 tablespoons cold unsalted butter (or use cold palm shortening if dairy-free - see note below)

 - 2 large eggs